tomdalling/ash/grammar.md

 The subjunctive mood does not exist in Ash.

 The imperative mood (commands) is implemented by moving the verb to the front, and ommiting the subject.
 The subject is implied to be "you".
+This is similar to English.
+For example:

+    >>> Veke shacafe
+    Drink coffee

 The interogative mood (questions) is implemented by putting the question particle "ka" in front of a statement.
 This turns the statement into a question.
 As an example in English "you ate the cake" becomes "did you eat the cake?" just by putting "ka" at the front of the sentence.
+For example:

+    >>> ka shae veke shacafe
+    Do you drink coffee?

-The potential mood does not exist in Ash.
+The potential mood (epistemic modality) does not exist in Ash.
 All statements are considered certain, unless adverbs like "possibly" are used to indicate uncertainty.

+The deontic modality, which expresses the ability (e.g., "I can swim") or obligation (e.g. "I should swim") to do something, is implemented using two verb suffixes.
+These suffixes are mutually exclusive, meaning that you can not use both suffixes on the same word.
+The ability suffix "a" is used like so:

+    >>> Shi vekea shacafe
+    I can drink coffee

+The obligation suffix "o" is used like so:

+   >>> Shi vekeo shacafe
+   I should drink coffee

 TODO: The conditional mood (if this, then that)

-TODO: The optative/jussive moods.
-Need a way to indicate "should", "can", etc.

 ## Verb negation